appanp/supply-chain-fundas/supply_chain_terminology.md

 **Piece Picking**: Piece picking is an order picking process in which the individual items of an order are picked and then placed in a container or carton before shipping them to the customers.
 Order picking is a labor-intensive process that comprises as much as 55% of a warehouse or distribution center’s total operating expenses.
 So, choosing the right picking method is crucial.
 Generally, piece picking operations are carried out in warehouses where large quantities of goods are stored before their export or sale.
 For more info, refer to [this link](https://6river.com/what-is-piece-picking/).

-**Putaway**: Putaway is a process that involves receiving inventory in a warehouse or distribution center, organizing it, and then storing it in its designated location.
+**Put-away**: Put-away is a process that involves receiving inventory in a warehouse or distribution center, organizing it, and then storing it in its designated location.
 The goal is to ensure that the right items are stored in the optimal storage location and that they are easily accessible when needed.
-Putaway is a key component of an effective warehouse inventory management system and it can have a major impact on how quickly goods are located and retrieved.
+Put-away is a key component of an effective warehouse inventory management system and it can have a major impact on how quickly goods are located and retrieved.
 For more info, refer to [this link](https://www.cadretech.com/blog/warehouse-putaway-process).

 **Put-to-Light System**: Often referred to as “pick-to-light in reverse,” a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
 (As opposed to a pick-to-light system, where lights direct operators to stock keeping unit/SKU locations to select, or “pick,” items.)